Help Clients Make the Most of Their Social Security Benefits

 Social Security was originally designed to supplement employer-sponsored plans and other savings, not to be retirees’ sole source of income.
-Yet Social Security is the major source of income for most of the elderly, with ninety percent of individuals age 65 and older receiving benefits.1 Knowing the factors that can negatively impact Social Security benefits can help clients avoid being caught by surprise, when it’s too late to make changes.
+Yet 44% percent of older Americans who are retired, or plan to retire within 10 years, see Social Security as their main source of retirement income.1 But benefits are more modest than people realize: Social Security benefits only replace about 38% of past earnings, and that figure will continue to decline.2 Knowing the factors that can negatively impact Social Security benefits can help clients avoid being caught by surprise, when it’s too late to make changes.

 |1||Download or order the worksheet|

 |2||Identify clients in your book of business who are age 50-60|